Soak up the sun, not fossil fuels

 How does solar work?

-In order to understand the environmental benefit of solar energy, let’s first start with how solar technology actually works.
-Solar panels use what’s called the “photovoltaic effect” to create electricity.
+To better understand the financial and environmental benefits of solar energy, it's good to first learn how solar technology actually works.
+Solar panels create electricity using what’s called the “photovoltaic effect.”
 This effect is the process of converting light into an electrical current.
-Solar panels are made out of photovoltaic (PV) cells which use a special semiconducting material, such as silicon, to capture sunlight.
+Solar panels are built out of photovoltaic (PV) cells which use a special semiconducting material, such as silicon, to capture sunlight.
 When the photons in sunlight hit solar panels, their electrons are freed and flow into a direct current (DC).
-There are metal contacts at the top and bottom of the panels that draw out this DC current so it can be sent to an inverter that takes the DC electricity and converts it to alternating current (AC).
-This AC power is then sent from your inverter to your electrical panel in order to be used to meet the energy needs of your home or business.
+There are metal contacts at the top and bottom of the panels that draw out this DC current so it can be sent to an inverter that converts the DC electricity into alternating current (AC).
+This AC power is then sent from your inverter or inverters to your electrical panel to be used to meet the energy needs of your home or business.

 Why is solar better for the environment than traditional power sources?